jlgabriel/FSUIPC-Shirley-Bridge/README.md

     ```bash
     python fsuipc_shirley_bridge.py
     ```
-4. Connect your Shirley AI client or any other compatible WebSocket client to the bridge's endpoint: `ws://localhost:2992/api/v1`.

 Upon successful execution, you will see the following output in your terminal, confirming that both connections are active:
 ```
 [FSUIPCWS] Connected ws://localhost:2048/fsuipc/ (subprotocol=fsuipc)